360macky/case-studies/site/posts/hackbank.md

 ## Introduction

 Transfering money from one bank to another is a common task in our lives.
 But it is not always easy to know how much a transaction will cost.
 This is because each bank has its own commission and delay rules.
 This is why I created an application that allows you to calculate the commissions and delays of a bank-to-bank transaction.
-It is designed for the Peruvian market.
 And it is available for Android, iOS and Web.

 Introducing **Hackbank**